Hawaiian lanternshark

-The Hawaiian Lanternshark (Etmopterus villosus) is a species of small squaliform sharkin the family Etmopteridae.
+The Hawaiian Lanternshark (Etmopterus villosus) is a species of small squaliform shark in the family Etmopteridae.

 Description

 This type of Etmopteridae have a small but sturdy body.
 Research has found that females will reach to about 652 mm in length, while males will reach about 624 mm in length.
 The Hawaiian lantern shark has a muted color range consisting of browns and blacks on its upper half of its body.
 While the lower part are more consistent with a darker tonal range.
 A couple of noticeable characteristics for this organism is upon the area above the pelvic fin there is a black mark, there gills are about 6.25 mm long.
 Another couple of noticeable characteristics is the second dorsal fin.
 It is larger than the first frontal fin, but the length is almost half the size of the other.
 Another noticeable characteristic unique to the lanternshark is that the spine has a slight curve to it instead of being straight.